sdegutis/90s.dev/site/public/guides/views.md

 ### Margin

-Flexible.
+Malleable.

 Resizes and repositions its child to match its own size and position, except padding.

-Use this to add a border around a flexibles like splits or more margins.
+Use this to add a border around a malleables like splits or more margins.

 The border can be transparent padding or colored.